Early Nuclear Debates in the Rajya Sabha

 Click here to access the documents [+]

-The IDSA Nuclear History Project has begun mining of archival resources in the country with the objective of setting up a digital archive.
-IDSA has also initiated an oral history component which could faciliate the creation of a major audio-visual compendium of first-hand reflections and reminiscences of personalities associated with India’s nuclear decision making and policy debates.
+In the last few years, IDSA’s Nuclear History Project has undertaken extensive archival mining across various resources in the country and has created a digital archive on India’s nuclear history.
+The Project has also initiated an oral history component which could facilitate the creation of a major audio-visual compendium of reflections and reminiscences by personalities associated with India’s nuclear decision making and policy debates.